typesafehub/conductr-doc/src/main/play-doc/developer/Bundle-Env.md

 --------------------------|------------
 BUNDLE_ID                 | The bundle identifier associated with the bundle and its optional configuration.
 BUNDLE_SYSTEM             | A logical name that can be used to associate multiple bundles with each other.
 This could be an application or service association and should include a version e.g. myapp-1.0.0.
-BUNDLE_HOST_IP            | The IP address of a bundle component’s host.
+BUNDLE_HOST_IP            | The IP address of a bundle component's host.
 CONDUCTR_CONTROL          | A URL for the control protocol of ConductR, composed as $CONDUCTR_CONTROL_PROTOCOL://$CONDUCTR_CONTROL_IP:$CONDUCTR_CONTROL_PORT
 CONDUCTR_CONTROL_PROTOCOL | The protocol of the above.
-CONDUCTR_CONTROL_IP       | The assigned ConductR’s bind IP address.
+CONDUCTR_CONTROL_IP       | The assigned ConductR's bind IP address.
 CONDUCTR_CONTROL_PORT     | The port for the above.
 Inaccessible to containerized bundles such as those hosted by Docker.
 CONDUCTR_STATUS           | A URL for components to report their start status, composed as $CONDUCTR_STATUS_PROTOCOL://$CONDUCTR_STATUS_IP:$CONDUCTR_STATUS_PORT
 CONDUCTR_STATUS_PROTOCOL  | The protocol of the above.
-CONDUCTR_STATUS_IP        | The assigned ConductR’s bind IP address.
+CONDUCTR_STATUS_IP        | The assigned ConductR's bind IP address.
 CONDUCTR_STATUS_PORT      | The port for the above.
 SERVICE_LOCATOR           | A URL composed as $SERVICE_LOCATOR_PROTOCOL://$SERVICE_LOCATOR_IP:$SERVICE_LOCATOR_PORT
 SERVICE_LOCATOR_PROTOCOL  | The protocol of the above.